zivlakmilos/FlappyBird/README.md

-# FlappyBird
+# Flappy Bird
-Flappy Bird clone for Android
+Flappy Bird clone for Android (for learning propose)